electron/electron/docs/development/debugging-instructions-macos.md

 be a little bit tricky, especially for developers not used to native/C++ debugging.
 However, using lldb, and the Electron source code, it is fairly easy to enable step-through debugging with breakpoints inside Electron's source code.
+You can also use [XCode for debugging](debugging-instructions-macos-xcode.md) if you prefer a graphical interface.

 ## Requirements